Alexander Scriabin: Early career (1894–1903)

-In 1894, Scriabin made his debut as a pianist in St. Petersburg, performing his own works to positive reviews.
+In 1894, Scriabin made his debut as a pianist in Saint Petersburg, performing his own works to positive reviews.
 The same year, Mitrofan Belyayev agreed to pay Scriabin to compose for his publishing company (he published works by notable composers such as Nikolai Rimsky-Korsakov and Alexander Glazunov).
 In August 1897, Scriabin married the pianist Vera Ivanovna Isakovich, and then toured in Russia and abroad, culminating in a successful 1898 concert in Paris.
 That year he became a teacher at the Moscow Conservatory and began to establish his reputation as a composer.
 During this period he composed his cycle of études, Op.
 8, several sets of preludes, his first three piano sonatas, and his only piano concerto, among other works, mostly for piano.

 For five years, Scriabin was based in Moscow, during which time his old teacher Safonov conducted the first two of Scriabin's symphonies.

-According to later reports, between 1901 and 1903 Scriabin envisioned writing an opera.
+According to later reports, between 1901 and 1903, Scriabin envisioned writing an opera.
 He expounded its ideas in the course of normal conversation.
 The work would center around a nameless hero, a philosopher-musician-poet.
 Among other things, he would declare: I am the apotheosis of world creation.
 I am the aim of aims, the end of ends.
 The Poem Op.
 32 No. 2 and the Poème tragique Op.
 34 were originally conceived as arias in the opera.

 Leaving Russia (1903–09)

-By the winter of 1904, Scriabin and his wife had relocated to Switzerland, where he began work on his Symphony No. 3.
-While living in Switzerland, Scriabin was separated legally from his wife, with whom he had had four children.
-The work was performed in Paris during 1905, where Scriabin was accompanied by Tatiana Fyodorovna Schloezer—a former pupil and the niece of Paul de Schlözer.
-With Schloezer, he had other children, including a son, Julian Scriabin, a precocious composer of several piano works who drowned in the Dnieper River at Kiev in 1919 at the age of 11.
+By 13 March 1904, Scriabin and his wife had relocated to Geneva, Switzerland.
+While living there, Scriabin separated legally from his wife, with whom he had had four children.
+He also began working on his Symphony No. 3 there.
+The work was performed in Paris during 1905, where Scriabin was accompanied by Tatiana Fyodorovna Schlözer—a former pupil and the niece of the pianist and composer Paul de Schlözer and sister of the music critic Boris de Schlözer.
+Tatiana would become Scriabin's second wife, with whom Scriabin had other children.

 With a wealthy sponsor's financial assistance, Scriabin spent several years travelling in Switzerland, Italy, France, Belgium and the United States, working on more orchestral pieces, including several symphonies.
 He also began to compose "poems" for the piano, a form with which he is particularly associated.
 While in New York City, in 1907, he became acquainted with the Canadian composer Alfred La Liberté, who became a personal friend and disciple.

-In 1907, Scriabin settled in Paris with his family and was involved with a series of concerts organized by the impresario Sergei Diaghilev, who was actively promoting Russian music in the West at the time.
+In 1907, Scriabin settled in Lausanne with his family and was involved with a series of concerts organized by the impresario Sergei Diaghilev, who was actively promoting Russian music in the West at the time.
 He subsequently relocated to Brussels (rue de la Réforme 45) with his family.